What is headless commerce?

 Headless commerce doesn’t have templated frontends

 Another key difference between headless commerce and traditional commerce sites is how you build your sites.
-Often, with traditional website builders, you can’t create a commerce experience using templates or plugins to get started.
+Often, with traditional website builders, you can’t create a commerce experience without using templates or plugins to get started.
 Rarely do people hard code a site from scratch using HTML and CSS.

 That overconfident web designer in the last section may build an identical site to yours, but customers will notice that yours loads incredibly fast.